David Ruffin: Drug addiction and legal issues

 Ruffin first sought treatment for his drug addiction in 1967.

 In 1978, Ruffin was arrested at a birthday party in Memphis.
 He was charged with disorderly conduct "for refusing several requests" to leave the area after he allegedly made threats against some policemen and their families while being transported to jail.
 Ruffin denied making threats and was released on his own recognizance.

-In 1982, Ruffin was charged $5,000 and sentenced to six months in a low-security prison in Terre Haute, Indiana, for failing to pay taxes amounting to more than $310,000 over three years (1975–77).
+In 1982, Ruffin was charged $5,000 and sentenced to six months in a low-security prison in Terre Haute, Indiana, for failing to pay taxes amounting to more than $310,000 over two years (1975–1977).
 He served four months and was released early for good behavior.

-On May 19, 1986, he pleaded no contest to a charge of receiving and concealing stolen property worth less than $100 (a Colt .32-caliber handgun) and was fined $50 plus $100 in court costs.
+On May 19, 1986, Ruffin pleaded no contest to a charge of receiving and concealing stolen property worth less than $100 (a Colt .32-caliber handgun) and was fined $50 plus $100 in court costs.
 Charges of assault and battery and receiving stolen property worth more than $100 were dropped.

 In July 1987, Ruffin spent a night in jail after he was arrested after a raid at a Detroit house.
-He was charged with cocaine possession with intent to distribute less than 20 grams of cocaine.
-He was released after posting a $1,500 bond.
-Ruffin was found not guilty of possession, but was found guilty of using the drug.
-He was sentenced to two years' probation and 50 days of community service.
+He was charged with cocaine possession with intent to distribute less than 20 grams (¾ oz) of cocaine.
+Ruffin was released after posting a $1,500 bond.
+He was found not guilty of possession, but was found guilty of using the drug.
+Ruffin was sentenced to two years' probation and 50 days of community service.
 In 1989, he was ordered to enter a drug rehabilitation center after violating his probation three times.
-He completed a 28-day drug treatment program at the Areba Casriel Institute in New York.
+Ruffin completed a 28-day drug treatment program at the Areba Casriel Institute in New York.